gbif/ipt/GMPHowToGuide.md

 There are various ways to write a metadata document conforming to the GBIF Metadata Profile (GMP).
 This How-To Guide will go through the most common ways, such as using the GBIF Integrated Publishing Toolkit (IPT) metadata editor, the GBIF Resource Metadata template (pending), or generating a metadata document manually.
 The guide also serves as a reference guide to the GBIF Metadata Profile itself.

 If metadata describing a dataset are also being published using Darwin Core Archives (DwC-A), the metadata file will be included in the DwC-A file that bundles it together with the data (based on the Darwin Core terms) that it describes.
-For help with making the complete DwC-A, refer to the [Darwin Core Archive: How-To Guide](http://links.gbif.org/gbif_dwc-a_how_to_guide_en_v1).[4]
+For help with making the complete DwC-A, refer to the [[Darwin Core Archive: How-To Guide|DwCAHowToGuide]].

 Once the metadata document has been written and validated, it is ready to be published.